BLON BL-03 Review

 Moving on to the most anticipated section – the sound.

-I tested extensively with following equipment and tracks and did not find an external amp necessary to drive this earphone but using your favorite go to setup will sure help you enjoy this best.
+I tested extensively with following equipment and tracks and did not find an external amp necessary to drive this earphone but using your favourite go-to setup will sure help you enjoy this best.

 Fiio Q1 MkII